-Harmonic Secrets of Arabic Music and Maqam Practice Tracks are both teaching materials which can enable musicians to move into the realms of perfect harmony!
+Harmonic Secrets of Arabic Music and Maqam Practice Tracks are the detailed teaching materials which can enable musicians to move into the realms of perfect harmony!

 Just Intonation means music intervals which are truly harmonious according to the laws of acoustic physics.

 It so happens that ancient music traditions sometimes preserve these same harmonies.